telerik/xaml-docs/controls/radtimebar/visual-structure.md

 ![](images/radtimebar_ThumbLeftHandle_fluent.png)

-__Selection Visibility Indicator__: This visual element indicates (as its name implies) where is the SelectionThumb if it is not in the visible period of the time span.
+__Selection Visibility Indicator__: This visual element indicates (as its name implies) where the SelectionThumb is and whether it is in the visible period of the time span.

 __Selection Indicator__: Indicates whether the Selected range is on the right or left side of the current visible time span.